JPal-Programming/Rescued/README.md

 The first part of the project is a prototype food locker that provides a secure and refrigerated location for food storage starting at its Sell-By date and ending when it is picked up by someone who needs it.
 The prototype I made consists of electrical components attached to a chest refrigerator.
 The ultimate purpose of the electrical components is to operate a solenoid lock that can be used to bolt the lid shut.
 See [How I built it](#how-i-built-it) for more information about the electronics.

-The mobile application is the main user interface, with usage of the app required to access the Food Locker.
+The mobile application is the main user interface, with usage of the app required to access Food Lockers.
 Specifically, creating an account with the mobile app gives users the credentials required to unlock the locker.
 The main page of the app shows all the Food Lockers near the user.
 The app is able to determine this by taking the user's location and displaying the Food Lockers within a 50-mile radius.
 By clicking on a Food Locker (delineated by a custom map location pin), users can see what food is available at each locker, the locker's distance, and request directions through the integrated directions information.
 The secondary page gives credentials to unlock the Food Locker, including a numeric code as well as NFC Contactless verification.

 ## How I built it